apache/www-site/content/foundation/policies/anti-harassment.md

 **Please see the [Apache-wide Code of Conduct policy](https://www.apache.org/foundation/policies/conduct), which covers expected behavior within any Apache project's public or private spaces, including email lists.**

-This policy has been adopted by the Apache Conference Committee.
-The policy was last changed on 2011-08-24.
+The Apache Conference Committee adopted this policy.
+Its most recent change was on 2011-08-24.

 # Applicability #